-Active travel, such as walking, scooting or cycling directly contributes to physical, mental and neurological health benefits such as reducing the risk of all-cause mortality, reducing symptoms of depression and improved quality of life.
-Despite the benefits of active travel, in 2019 less than 5% of trips made in Portsmouth were cycled and only 18% of the total kilometres travelled within the city were walked.
-This is reflected in the wider picture of low levels of physical inactivity in the city with 23% of adults being physically inactive and in the prevalence of overweight and obesity amongst adults and children in the city which is above the regional and national averages.
+Active travel, such as walking, scooting or cycling directly contributes to physical, mental and neurological health benefits such as reducing the risk of all-cause mortality, reducing symptoms of depression and improved quality

+15 Air Quality, A Briefing for Directors of Public Health - Defra and Public Health England of life18.
+Despite the benefits of active travel, in 2019 less than 5% of trips made in Portsmouth were cycled and only 18% of the total kilometres travelled within the city were walked19.
+This is reflected in the wider picture of low levels of physical activity in the city with 23% of adults being physically inactive20 and in the prevalence of overweight and obesity amongst adults and children in the city which is above the regional and national averages21.